Kaurin/kaurin.github.io/_posts/2018-11-23-Practicing-JQ-and-JMESPath.markdown

 tags: jq,jmespath,json,awscli,aws
 ---

-I was revisiting some of my old scripts, and found this messy piece of code that attempts to grab the latest "minimal" AWS AMI - HVM and EBS backed:
+I was revisiting some of my old scripts, and found this messy piece of code that attempts to grab the latest "minimal" AWS AMI - HVM that's EBS backed:

 ```
 AWS_MINIMAL_AMI=$(